jpetitcolas/jpetitcolas.github.com/_posts/2015-10-19-playing-with-websockets-in-go.md

 concurrent edition issues.
 Our hackday is now well overran, and problematic is so complex it requires further investigation.
 By lack of time, we had to stop here.

-A solution consists to use Git and its branch system.
+We thought to a solution, consisting to use Git and its branch system.
 For instance, initial document is `master`.
 User A creates a `user_a` branch and user B a `user_b` branch.
 Hub is in charge of merging each branches into master.
 If there is a conflict, then UI could show the diff and asks for user which version he would like to keep.

-If you want to try it at home, code is available on [GitHub](#) (soon).
+If you want to try it at home, code is available on [GitHub](https://github.com/marmelab/GollabEdit).